antrea-io/antrea/docs/antrea-network-policy.md

 ## Antrea NetworkPolicy

-Antrea NetworkPolicy is another Policy CRD, which is similar to the ClusterNetworkPolicy CRD, however its scope is limited to a Namespace.
+Antrea NetworkPolicy (ANP) is another Policy CRD, which is similar to the ClusterNetworkPolicy CRD, however its scope is limited to a Namespace.
 The purpose of introducing this CRD is to allow admins to take advantage of advanced NetworkPolicy features and apply them within a Namespace to